battle-tactics-strategies

 Technological Innovations

 Technology has both enabled and complicated deception.
 Drones and satellite imagery make it harder to hide large forces, but they also allow small, cheap decoys to create big illusions.
 For example, small quadcopters can broadcast fake radio signals or drop decoy objects.
 Electronic warfare can mimic entire squadrons of aircraft by emitting false radar returns.
-The U.S. Army's "Holographic Decoy" is an experimental system that uses lasers to project a virtual tank image into the sky, visible to thermal and night-vision sensors.
+The U.S. Army's experimental holographic decoy system uses lasers to project virtual tank images visible to thermal and night-vision sensors, requiring no physical dummy at all.

 Cyber deception is the newest frontier.
 A decoy can be a fake server or a dummy network designed to attract hackers, then track their methods or feed them misinformation.
+These honeypots are now standard tools in cybersecurity, operating on the same principle as a physical decoy: present a tempting target to divert the adversary from the real assets.
 In conventional warfare, deploying hundreds of cheap decoys is often more cost-effective than losing a single real vehicle.
 The trade-off is that the enemy also has better tools for detecting deception, such as synthetic aperture radar that can distinguish between inflatable and steel structures.
 As a result, modern deception must be dynamic, constantly updated, and integrated with real movements to avoid detection.

 Case Studies